 This plan largely updates and formalizes existing arrangements, taking into account new security architectures put in place since September 11, 2001.

-The Information Sharing Memorandum of Understanding is an arrangement between CJOC, its counterpart USNORTHCOM and NORAD to identify and provide for ease of information sharing amongst the three organizations.
+The Information Sharing Memorandum of Understanding is an arrangement between CJOC, its counterpart USNORTHCOM and NORAD to provide for ease of information sharing amongst the three organizations.

-NAMSI improves maritime interoperability between Canadian, U.S., and Mexican forces in response to regional maritime threats.
-NAMSI provides a means for the CAF to increase involvement with Mexican allies to counter transnational criminal organizations.
-The initial signatories, in May 2008, were USNORTHCOM, the U.S. Coast Guard, and Mexico’s Secretariat of the Navy (SEMAR).
-Canada became an official member of NAMSI in August 2011, when the Commander of CJOC (then Canada Command) signed the Letter of Intent that recognized Canada as a full member of NAMSI.
+NAMSI’s aim is to improve maritime interoperability between Canadian, U.S., and Mexican forces in response to regional maritime threats.
+NAMSI provides a means for the CAF to increase involvement with Mexico and the U.S. to counter transnational criminal organizations.
+Originally a bilateral arrangement between USNORTHCOM and Mexico’s Secretariat of the Navy, Canada became an official member of NAMSI in August 2011, when the Commander of CJOC (then Canada Command) signed the Letter of Intent that recognized Canada as a full member.
 With Canada’s participation, NAMSI provides a foundation upon which to build trilateral cooperation in the area of maritime defence.
 Much of the initial work has been focussed on the development of standard operating procedures and protocols for naval interoperability.